-SMOKING: Smoking in front of Scouts is not permitted.
-Smoking tobacco products is allowed only in the designated smoking area at the Dining Hall loading dock.
-Smoking is not allowed in or around tents, campsites, program areas or camp buildings.
+SMOKING/VAPING: Smoking and vaping in front of Scouts is not permitted.
+Smoking and vaping is allowed only in the designated smoking area behind the Dining Hall.
+Smoking and vaping is not allowed in or around tents, campsites, program areas or camp buildings.